Thomas C. Jerdon: India

 His initial work in India was in dealing with fever and dysentery that affected the troops posted in the Ganjam district.
 During this posting, he described the birds of the Eastern Ghats.
 On 1 March 1837 he moved to the 2nd Light Cavalry and was posted at Trichinopoly and moved with the regiment to Jalnah in central India.
 He remained in the Deccan region for the next four years.
 In 1841 he visited the Nilgiri Hills on leave and in July of the same year he married Flora Alexandrina Matilda Macleod, niece of General Lewis Wentworth Watson.
 Flora had an interest in botanical art and took an interest in orchids.
 She was also an excellent guitarist.
-Around 1845 the Jerdon's lived in their Ooty home Woodside, (Woodside originally belonged to General Watson) and their children were baptised at the local St. Stephens church.
+Around 1845 the Jerdon's lived in their Ooty home Woodside, (Woodside originally belonged to General Watson) and their children were baptised at the local St. Stephen's church.

 Six months later he was appointed Civil Surgeon of Nellore.
 At Nellore, he interacted with the Yenadi tribes and obtained information on local names of birds and studied the natural history of the area.
 On 25 October 1844 he was transferred to Fort St. George as Garrison Assistant-Surgeon.
 During this time he took an interest in the fishes of the Bay of Bengal.
 On 12 February 1847 he was appointed Civil Surgeon of Tellicherry.
 This position led him to describe many species from the Malabar region including ants such as the distinctive Harpegnathos saltator.
 He resigned from civil charge on 3 June 1851 and was promoted as Surgeon with the 4th Light Cavalry in Sagar on 29 February 1852.
 After peace regained following the Indian Rebellion of 1857, he was made Surgeon Major on 1 October 1858.